 Buy your eSIM Japan

-Mobile eSIM card providers for travel to Japan
+Mobile eSIM card providers for travel in Japan

-Let’s take a look at the companies that sell international eSIM cards:
+Let’s take a look at the cellular carriers that sell international eSIM cards:

 - Au by KDDI